IRI-UW-Bioinformatics/flu-ngs/README.md

 }
 ```

-`"pair": ["paired", "unpaired"]` tells the pipeline to generate quality control
+`"pair": ["paired", "unpaired"]` tells the workflow to generate quality control
 reports for paired and unpaired reads separately.
 You could also add
 `"combined"` to this array, which would generate one QC report of the paired and
 unpaired reads together.
 This array could also contain only `"combined"`.
 Do